finleye/finleye.github.io/_posts/2016-01-19-haml-and-partials.markdown

 #### Short and Sweet

 This post is shorter than most, but hopefully straight foward enough that it's useful!
 As always, feel free to contact me on [twitter] or [email] me.
 See you soon!
-See you soon!

 [haml-gem]: https://github.com/haml/haml
 [sinatra-partial-gem]: https://github.com/yb66/Sinatra-Partial